furkanonery/store-app/README.md

 ### Delete Order With ID

-It returns order details based on the order's ID number.
+Deletes the order based on the order's ID number.

 **Request:**